-The main question in this paper is about behavior of co-moving volumes and Reynolds transport theorem in DiPerna-Lions theory.
-For the first glance, unlike the inverse image of a Borel measurable set under $X$, the image $X(s,t,A)$ is not necessarily measurable\footnote{If we just say ``measurable'', it means Lebesgue measurable.} no matter which class $A$ belongs to, and hence there seems to be nothing doable with co-moving volumes defined as $X(s,t,A)$.
+The main focus of this paper is to analyze the behavior of co-moving volumes and Reynolds transport theorem in DiPerna-Lions theory.
+At first glance, unlike the inverse image of a Borel measurable set under $X$, the image $X(s,t,A)$ is not necessarily measurable\footnote{Throughout this paper, if we just say ``measurable'', it means Lebesgue measurable.}, regardless of the regularity class of $A$, and hence it seems that we cannot formulate Reynolds transport theorem based on co-moving volumes defined as $X(s,t,A)$.
 Note that in the classical case $X(s,t,A)$ is measurable for each Borel measurable set $A$, as $X(t,s,X(s,t,A))=A$ and $X(s,t,A)=X(t,s,\cdot)^{-1}(A)$ is measurable.
-Therefore, an easy option is to deal with co-moving volumes given as the inverse image $X(s,t,\cdot)^{-1}(A)$ for Borel measurable sets $A$ and to formulate Reynolds-type theorem.
-Another option is to trim $A$ so that we are able to find fine properties of the image.
-As we will see in Lemma \ref{FL-image}, {\it for each measurable set $A\subset\Omega$, there exists a null set $N_{A}^{s,t}\subset \Omega$ such that $X(s,t,A\setminus N_{A}^{s,t})$ is measurable}.
-Nevertheless, $X(s,t,A\setminus N_{A}^{s,t})$ could still exhibit uncontrollable measure evolution that is not consistent with the limit of the classical results obtained in smooth approximation of $X$.
-Such uncontrollability is found at the points for which \eqref{pre1-2} fails, i.e., the null set
+Therefore, an easy approach is to deal with co-moving volumes given as the inverse image $X(s,t,\cdot)^{-1}(A)$ for Borel measurable sets $A$ and to formulate a Reynolds-type theorem.
+An alternative approach is to trim $A$ so that we can find more precise measure-theoretic properties of the image.
+Lemma \ref{FL-image} shows that {\it for each measurable set $A\subset\Omega$, there exists a null set $N_{A}^{s,t}\subset \Omega$ such that $X(s,t,A\setminus N_{A}^{s,t})$ is a countable union of closed sets, and hence measurable}.
+Nevertheless, $X(s,t,A\setminus N_{A}^{s,t})$ could still exhibit a measure evolution that is not consistent with the limit of the classical case obtained in the smooth approximation of $X$.
+Such difficulty is found at the points for which \eqref{pre1-2} fails, i.e., the null set